 The Employer Award (Independent)

-Walsingham’s Support’s passion and drive to enhance the lives of people they support was inspirational.
-We felt they were a dynamic team who focussed on making a tangible difference.
+This organisation demonstrated innovation, passion and drive to enhance the lives of people they support.
+The judges felt that they were a dynamic organisation who focussed on making a tangible difference to people’s lives.

 The Newcomer Award